 What is the Pembrokeshire Style?

 I've been unable to find more than a limited number of written resources (books, articles, or websites) on the Pembrokeshire style of hedgelaying.
-What follows is based on, the information I could locate, nuggets gleaned from chatting with veteran hedgelayers, and my own interpretation of old traditions formed through experience.
+What follows is based on, the information I could locate, nuggets gleaned from chatting with other hedgelayers, and my own interpretation of old traditions formed through experience.
 As such, this is very much my own understanding of the Pembrokeshire style, and why I believe it took shape in the way it did.
-I envisage refining these passages, and I'd be very interested to hear from anyone with alternative knowledge or insight
+I envisage refining these passages, and I'd be interested to hear from anyone with alternative knowledge or insight

 There are a few different names for the act of hedgelaying in Wales, the term I'm familiar with in Pembrokeshire is plashing.